22 The t-statistic and t-distribution

 hist(pnorm(t10k))

-# Just use the first 5 values of the sample
+# small sample: just the first 5 values

 t.test(x[1:5])